 Itinerary

 Meeting point: Outside Dublin City Gallery The Hugh Lane, Parnell Square N, Dublin 1.
-Please arrive 5-10 minutes before departure at 6:45 am.
+Arrive by 6:40am for a 6:45am departure.

 Good to Know

-Not recommended for travellers with poor cardiovascular health
+Not recommended for travellers with spinal injuries, pregnant travellers, or poor cardiovascular health

 Local Tips

-Arrive at the meeting point by 6:40am.
-The bus leaves at 6:45am sharp from outside the Hugh Lane Gallery on Parnell Square.
-There’s a Spar on the square if you need a coffee and something to eat before departure - the first stop isn’t until you’re well into County Antrim.
+Arrive by 6:40am.
+The bus leaves at 6:45am sharp from outside the Hugh Lane Gallery.
+There’s a Spar on Parnell Square for coffee before departure.

 Nearby on IrelandMe

 Belfast - The Titanic was launched here on 31 May 1911.
-The Harland & Wolff cranes still loom over the Lagan, the peace walls are still standing, and White’s Tavern has been serving drinks since 1630.
-A city that rewards more time than a 15-minute city-centre stop allows.
+The Harland & Wolff cranes still mark the skyline, the peace walls are still standing, and the city rewards far more time than a 15-minute coach stop allows.